aalbacetef/strcompare/README.md

 `similarity` returns a weighted distance, that is, an `f64` from `0.0` to `1.0`.
 It will return `0.0` if the strings differ completely and `1.0` if they are identical.

+It accepts the following arguments:
+ - alloc: an `std.mem.Allocator`
+ - metric: one of the `Metrics`
+ - a, b: strings to compare

 Example: